-The increase of EUR 10 million from the EU Trust Fund budget for the implementation of this action (bringing the total amount under this action to EUR 20 000 000 from the EU Trust Fund budget), is being matched by an increase of EUR 12 000 000 from the EU humanitarian budget (ECHO) to strengthen the EU's humanitarian response.
+The first increase of EUR 10 million from the EU Trust Fund budget for the implementation of this action (bringing the total amount under this action to EUR 20 000 000 from the EU Trust Fund budget), has been matched by an increase of EUR 12 000 000 from the EU humanitarian budget (ECHO) to strengthen the EU's humanitarian response.
 Taken together, this constitutes a comprehensive response to address short- and long-term needs in the face of an unprecedented influx of refugees into Uganda, and to support Government's efforts to address it.
 This comprehensive package will continue to build on the already existing coordination systems and synergies to best deliver both humanitarian and developmental types of responses, and will be accompanied by strong political engagement to deliver on the outcomes of the Summit in New York to prepare a CRRF for Uganda.
 ECHO is currently supporting the humanitarian response with protection, food assistance and livelihoods activities in all refugee settlements in the country through UNHCR, WFP, LWF, NRC, ACORD and save the Children.
 ECHO's strategy in Uganda is to save lives with a focus on the South Sudanese refugees, while preparing for a potential influx from both DRC and South Sudan.

-The original allocation of EUR 10 000 000 under this action has already being contracted out to a consortium of NGOs lead by the Danish Refugee Council, and to the Belgian Technical Cooperation (BTC) and the Austrian Development Agency (ADA).
+The original allocation of EUR 10 000 000 as well as the above-mentioned EUR 10 000 000 increase under this action has already being contracted out to a consortium of NGOs lead by the Danish Refugee Council, and to the Belgian Development Agency (Enabel) and the Austrian Development Agency (ADA).
 In addition, these implementing partners have a long-standing presence in West Nile/Northern Uganda.

 The Danish Refugee Council is currently implementing a multi-year programme in West Nile/Northern Uganda under funding and partnership with the Danish International Development Agency (DANIDA).
 In the same way, Zuidoost Afrika (ZOA-NL) is implementing a livelihoods recovery and agribusiness programme in West Nile funded by the Netherlands.
 The BTC is also present in the West Nile and provides support to skills development, whilst ADA is very active in the water, sanitation and hygiene (WASH) sector.
-Members of the NGO consortium have already expanded their work into the new settlements in Yumbe district9.
+Members of the NGO consortium have already expanded their work into the new settlements in Yumbe district13.

-DFID has recently allocated £5 000 000 as a response to the influx in Yumbe district, and the implementation has already started.
+DFID has also allocated $\pounds 5\ 000\ 000$ as a response to the influx in Yumbe district, and the implementation started at the time of the adoption of the Rider 1 to the original Action Document in December 2016.

-The EU is implementing another programme in the West Nile Region under the 11th EDF National Indicative Programme for Uganda, focused on road infrastructure (EUR 20 000 000) in support of the Development Initiative for Northern Uganda (DINU)10.
+The EU is implementing another programme in the West Nile Region under the 11th EDF National Indicative Programme for Uganda, focused on road infrastructure (EUR 20 000 000) in support of the Development Initiative for Northern Uganda (DINU)14.
 The Programme DINU will be part of the Comprehensive Refugee Response Framework (CRRP) approach that UNHCR is undertaking to address the refugee situation under the New York Declaration of 19 September, for which Uganda has been chosen as one of the pilot countries.